 Mentioned Suspect Entities & Suppliers:

-Nevertheless, the nearly 9,000 first-generation centrifuges producing up to five percent enriched uranium gas continue to operate at the Natanz plant.
-At their present production rate, these centrifuges will yield approximately 2.4 tons of low-enriched uranium between mid-January and November 24 – the recently extended period of the interim accord.
+The interim accord has not affected the roughly 9,000 first-generation centrifuges that are producing up to five percent enriched uranium gas at the Natanz plant.
+At their present production rate, these centrifuges will yield approximately 2.4 tons of low-enriched uranium between mid-January and November 24 – the extended period of the interim accord.
 Although Iran is preparing to convert this output into oxide form, the interim accord does not require Iran to dilute or dispose of the low-enriched uranium that it had stockpiled before the accord took effect – an amount sufficient to fuel about seven nuclear weapons with further enrichment and processing.
-Nor does it require Iran to dismantle the 18,000 centrifuges it has installed, or restrict research and development on more advanced machines.
+Nor does it require Iran to dismantle the 19,000 centrifuges it has installed, or restrict research and development on more advanced machines.
 Iran has more than 1,000 advanced IR-2m centrifuges installed at Natanz and has completed preparatory installation work for another 2,000 of these machines.
 No IR-2m centrifuges are currently enriching uranium, but they are thought to be capable of doing so at a rate several times faster than the first-generation IR-1 centrifuges now in use.
 Iran is also testing several even newer centrifuge designs at the Natanz pilot plant.
 For details about the weapon implications of Iran’s enrichment program, see “Iran’s Nuclear Timetable.”